private-attribution/i-d/draft-thomson-ppm-prss.md

 the constraint on its output range.

 For small values of `n`, the same PRF invocation could be used to produce multiple values, depending on the value of `Mo` for the chosen PRF.
+For large values of `n`, multiple invocations of the PRF can be used.

 ## Rejection Sampling {#rejection}